 Once lit, the Griswold house in National Lampoon’s Christmas Vacation is so bright that the lights actually blind the neighbors.
-Now, clearly this is a comedy with a lot of exaggeration involved, but even so, energy nerds like us at Energy Center of the World can’t help but ask: how much energy was Clark really using, and what would it cost to light that house?
+Now, clearly this is a comedy with a lot of exaggeration involved, but even so, energy nerds like us at Green Building Elements can’t help but ask: how much energy was Clark really using, and what would it cost to light that house?

 If you need a refresher on the scene from this classic holiday hit, we have you covered.

 How Much Electricity Were The Griswolds Really Using With Those Lights?

 One 100-count string of incandescent lights uses about 40 watts of electricity.
 Griswold (appropriately nicknamed “Sparky” by his wife) proudly announces that he has strung 250 of them around the house for a total of 25,000 bulbs.
 So, 250 strings of (today’s) 100-count lights use approximately 10,000 watts, or 10 kilowatts (kW).